Marvellordz/50-Days-of-Code/README.md

 # Day 18 : PC shutdown
 This program uses the tktinker library to create a gui and allow users to shutdown, restart, logout, or hibernate their pc by clicking the respective buttons

+# Day 19 Hangman:
+A hangman game for guessing words letter by letter